Search

 Scholarships for Low-Income Students

-In addition to grants, there are also plenty of low-income scholarships.
+In addition to grants, there are also plenty of low-income scholarships available for those who qualify.
 Here’s a list of opportunities that may be worth considering:

 • Imagine America Scholarships: Imagine America is a nonprofit organization that provides grants and scholarships for nontraditional students.
 The program was created for adults looking to return to school after some time working in a field.
 To learn about the various scholarships and grants available, visit their website.